 Seek Illuminating 1-2-1s

 Holding back from getting evangelical here.
-As a micro-scale operator, my best resource for research offline is illuminating 1-2-1 chats with friends who are typical recipients for what I’m thinking of doing.
+As a minute-scale operator, my best resource for research offline is illuminating 1-2-1 chats with friends who are typical recipients for what I’m thinking of doing.
 Normally involving coffee, lunch with maybe some wine, our chats usually last a couple of hours.
 They are extraordinarily helpful in getting focus and feedback.

 Some of you read this blog, you know who you are and I want to thank you.